ivoyovchev/climbingtracker99/README.md

 # ClimbingTracker99

-A comprehensive iOS app for tracking climbing training progress, nutrition, and health metrics.
-Built with SwiftUI and SwiftData.
+A comprehensive iOS app for tracking climbing training sessions, health metrics, and nutrition.

+## Version 1.1

+### What's New
+- Improved media handling with local file storage
+- Enhanced UI for media display in training sessions
+- Fixed issues with duplicate media entries
+- Optimized performance for media loading and display

 ## Features